mhibbs-trinity/TU-HPC-Guide/README.md

 **IMPORTANT:** *Files in these folders are unavailable to the remote nodes, and so cannot be referred to by any jobs submitted to the cluster.*

+## Installing software on the Cluster

+If administrative privileges are not required for a piece of software to be installed and if the software is unlikely to be used by multiple users, then we encourage you to build or install that software within your home directory or a `/data` directory that you have access to.

+If software requires administrative privileges to be installed, or if the software is likely to be useful to a broad number of users,

 ## Submitting jobs on the Cluster

+We use the [TORQUE](http://www.adaptivecomputing.com/products/open-source/torque/) resource management software to submit, schedule, and monitor jobs submitted to the cluster.
+This software is open source, and has several online tutorials and instruction manuals.
+TORQUE is built upon the [OpenPBS](https://en.wikipedia.org/wiki/Portable_Batch_System) project, which is no longer in development, but much of the syntax and tools of TORQUE derive from this origin.

+In general, to run a job on the cluster, you will need to create a bash shell script file containing configuration information for your job, including how many resources your job will consume, and the command line statements that will run your job.
+Once this script file is created, the job can be submitted using the `qsub` command as described below.

+### Creating a job submission bash shell script

+Shell scripts are plain text files that contain Linux bash commands.
+These commands are executed from top to bottom in order.
+Modifiers such as I/O redirection (e.g. `> outfile`), piping, and running in the background with `&` behave as normal.
+Though not required, by convention these files often end in a `.sh` extension.
+These files should begin with the line `#!/usr/bin/sh`.

+For cluster submission scripts, you should include a series of comments, called PBS directives, at the beginning of the file (before the normal Linux commands).
+All PBS directives begin with `#PBS`, and they are used to indicate how many resources a job requires, gives the job a name, and can optionally set up e-mail notifications for the job.

+* `#PBS -N job_name` is used

 ## Maintenance of jobs on the Cluster